fossasia/visdom/README.md

 - Tensor of size `N x 3`: Red, Green and Blue intensities per data point.
 0,0,0 = black, 255,255,255 = white
 - Tensor of size `K` and `K x 3`: Instead of having a unique color per data point, the same color is shared for all points of a particular label.

+#### vis.sunburst
+This function draws a sunburst chart.
+It takes two inputs: `parents` and `labels` array. values from `parents` array is used as parents object, like it define above which sector should the this sector shown. values from `labels` array is used to define sector's label or you can say name. keep in mind that lenght of array `parents` and `labels` should be equal.
+There is a third array that you can pass to which is `value`, it is use to show a value on hovering over a sector, it is optional argument, but if you are passing it then keep in mind lenght of `values` should be equal to `parents` or `labels`.

+Following `opts` are currently supported:
+- `opts.font_size`    : define font size of label (`int`)
+- `opts.font_color`    : define font color of label (`string`)
+- `opts.opacity`    : define opacity of chart (`float`)
+- `opts.line_width`    : define distance between two sectors and sector to its parents (`int`)

 #### vis.line
 This function draws a line plot.
 It takes as input an `N` or `NxM` tensor